-Antique French Rocaille Table and Bench in Faux Bois Concrete
+Early 20th Century antique Rocaille Table and Bench in Faux Bois Concrete, France

 gf-1137